Alecadabra/MP/Assignment/README.md

 See [the written report](Report.pdf) for discussion on the approach and performance.

+## Environment

+This program runs in Python 3.8.2, using opencv-python 3.4.8.

 ## Run

 There are two separate tasks that this assignment runs.